antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 <br>
 <br>

-We want to see how the expression changes between the pre- and post-treatment samples' expression of specific mesenchymal genes such as ZEB1, PDGFRA, PDGFRB, and CD36 :
+We want to see how the gene expression of specific mesenchymal genes, such as ZEB1, PDGFRA, PDGFRB, and CD36, changes between pre- and post-imatinib treatment samples:

 * On the main page in the center menu, select the dataset **Tumor ImPACCT - Kranenburg - 30 - custom - ensh37e75**
 * Choose the analysis **View Multiple Genes** and click Next
 * In the *Genes/Reporters to include* textbox, type **Zeb1,PDGFRA,PDGFRB,CD36**
-* Set Track to **pre-post-imatinib** to divide the samples in the pre-treatment and the post-treatment group and *Handle groups bsy* **lump by gene plot group** to show this per gene.
+* Set Track to **pre-post-imatinib (2 cat)** to divide the samples in the pre-treatment and the post-treatment group and *Handle groups by* **lump by gene plot group**.
 * Set *color by* to **Track** in order to make the box plots visually more distinct.
-* Click next
+* Click **next**

 ------